MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 | Windows Server 2016        | &#10004;                       | &#10004;    | &#10060;       |
 | Windows Server 2019\*      | &#10004;                       | &#10004;    | &#10060;       |

-\* Requires [KB4487044](https://support.microsoft.com/help/4487044/windows-10-update-kb4487044).
-Sensors installed on Server 2019 without this update will be automatically stopped.
+\* Requires [KB4487044](https://support.microsoft.com/help/4487044/windows-10-update-kb4487044) or newer cumulative update.
+Sensors installed on Server 2019 without this update will be automatically stopped if the file version of the *ntdsai.dll* file in the system directory is older than *10.0.17763.316*.

 The domain controller can be a read-only domain controller (RODC).